SilkePilon/YouAgent/README.md

 ### 🚀 GitHub Codespaces

-Set up AgentGPT in the cloud immediately by using [GitHub Codespaces](https://github.com/features/codespaces).
+Set up YouAgent in the cloud immediately by using [GitHub Codespaces](https://github.com/features/codespaces).

 1. From the GitHub repo, click the green "Code" button and select "Codespaces".
 2. Create a new Codespace or select a previous one you've already created.
 3. Codespaces opens in a separate tab in your browser.
 4. In terminal, run `bash ./setup.sh --local`
-5. When prompted in terminal, add your OpenAI API key.
-6. Click "Open in browser" when the build process completes.
+5. Click "Open in browser" when the build process completes.

-- To shut AgentGPT down, enter Ctrl+C in Terminal.
+- To shut YouAgent down, enter Ctrl+C in Terminal.
-- To restart AgentGPT, run `npm run dev` in Terminal.
+- To restart YouAgent, run `npm run dev` in Terminal.

 Run the project 🥳